 Is there someplace in the city that you’ve been wanting to try for a while?
 Whether it’s that 5* hotel, or that log cabin at the river.
 TREAT yo’self.

-See your City through fresh eyes
+See your Country through fresh eyes

-Be a tourist in your own city.
+Be a tourist in your own country.
 Most people will tell you the same thing.
 They never have the time to explore their own back garden.
 Why though?
 That’s my question.
 Explore those historical sites and landmarks.
 See your city and learn about it.

 Head to those places that you’ve never been to and search out for tours.
 Look out for something that will give you the hidden knowledge of your own hometown.
 Think food gin tours even a haunted ghost walk.
 I’m sure most towns have it.